College of Science, Technology, and Health

 Certificate in Gerontology

-15 undergraduate credits are required for this certificate.
-These courses maybe taken in any sequence.
+The minimum number of credits required for this certificate: 15.
+Courses may be taken in any sequence.

-Elective Courses (choose 3 of the following)- These courses may vary each year.
-View course descriptions.
+Elective Courses - choose 3 of the following (9 credits): Courses may vary each year.

-- CON 390 Evaluation and Health Assessment of the Older Adult
+GRN 390 Evaluation and Assessment of Older Adults

-The program recommends that students have junior/senior status or some college experience if they are experienced professionals.
-The individual courses require that all students have taken a college level writing course and at least one course in either psychology or sociology.
-Students should be prepared for a rigorous academic experience as all courses are upper level and the 7-week format is intensive.
+The program recommends that students have junior or senior status or some college experience if they are experienced professionals.
+Individual courses require that all students have taken a college level writing course and at least one course in either psychology or sociology.
+Students should be prepared for a rigorous academic experience as all courses are upper level, online, and the 7-week format is intensive.